About Our Lake

 ZEBRA MUSSELS

-Zebra Mussels are an invasive species which has not been found in Long Lake, but it has invaded the area.
-Recent LLPA newsletters have reported on their appearance in nearby Big McKenzie Lake, which lies partly within Washburn County.
+Zebra mussels are an invasive species which has not been found in Long Lake, but it has been found in nearby lakes.

 The best defense against them is to keep them out of the lake in the first place.
 That can be difficult because of how they spread.
-Since they are small one or two attached to a boat hull or outboard lower unit may not be obvious absent careful inspection.
+Since they are small, one or two attached to a boat hull or outboard lower unit may not be obvious.
 They can live out of water for several days, especially in cool weather.
 Even more significantly, their free-floating larva start out as being microscopic, undetectable by the human eye.
 That is why it is so important to follow the rules about not transporting water from lake to lake.
 Visual inspection alone is not enough.
 Drain everything.

 LLPA has continued Clean Boats Clean Water inspections at major landings.
 Additionally, because early detection gives at least some hope of control we have built Plexiglas devices known as collector plates and suspended them from docks at landings, the idea being that if they are present they will attach.
 Thus far all inspections have been negative, but only continual vigilance and adherence to the no water transport rules by every boater can keep them at bay.